Mithileysh/Help2Feed/README.md

 ![image](https://github.com/Mithileysh/Help2Feed/blob/master/Figures/image1.jpeg)  |  ![image](https://github.com/Mithileysh/Help2Feed/blob/master/Figures/image3.jpeg) |  ![image](https://github.com/Mithileysh/Help2Feed/blob/master/Figures/image2.jpeg) |  ![image](https://github.com/Mithileysh/Help2Feed/blob/master/Figures/image4.jpeg)

 The App can be downloaded for FREE from the link provided above.
+The World Food Programme has said the coronavirus outbreak could cause "multiple famines of biblical proportions" in the coming months.
+We have developed an app that can end hunger, poverty and wastage of food.
 ## Features
 1. Individuals can login and connect chairty organisations with Hotels/Restaurants/Catering Services.
 2. Individuals can donate funds or food to charity organisations.